LPmemoh/PolynomialSolver/README.md

-Polynomial Class (Linked List Implementation)
+A Python Polynomial Class (Linked List Implementation)

 Purpose:

-This module implements a Polynomial class using a linked list of terms.
+This program implements a Polynomial class using a linked list of terms.
 It supports the basic algebraic operations on polynomials:

 Addition